autofac/Documentation/docs/integration/aspnetcore.rst

       }
     }

-The `StartupLoader class in ASP.NET Core <https://github.com/aspnet/Hosting/blob/rel/1.1.0/src/Microsoft.AspNetCore.Hosting/Internal/StartupLoader.cs>`_ is what locates the methods to call during app startup.
-Check that class out if you want a more in-depth understanding of how this works.
+Extension methods off of the `WebHostBuilder class in ASP.NET Core <https://github.com/aspnet/AspNetCore/blob/master/src/Hosting/Abstractions/src/HostingAbstractionsWebHostBuilderExtensions.cs>`_ are available to override conventions during app startup.
+Check the HostingAbstractionsWebHostBuilderExtensions class out if you want a more in-depth understanding of how this works.

 Dependency Injection Hooks
 ==========================